felixbuenemann/sidekiq-dejavu/README.md

 If a job fails or takes longer than an interval it will be retried at the next interval.
 In most cases you should set jour jobs to `retry: false` to keep Sidekiq's retries from competing with the scheduled jobs.

+You also need to set all options for the job, because currently a workers `sidekiq_options` are ignored.
+The minium required options for a schedule are `interval` and `class`.
+The same worker can be scheduled multiple times by using different schedule names (keys) in the config.

 ## Contributing

 1. Fork it ( https://github.com/felixbuenemann/sidekiq-dejavu/fork )